 Hassan Ramadan, MD

 Sinusitis is the inflammation of one or more of the sinuses that drain into the nose.
 Everyone has four sets of sinuses.
-In children, the maxillary and ethmoid sinuses are most commonly affected.
+In children, the maxillary and ethmoid sinuses are most commonly affected, as the frontal and sphenoid sinuses are still developing.

 In children, a common cold or viral infection is the most common event that may lead to a sinus infection.
 Also, foreign bodies such as a peanut, a raisin or a bead pushed into the nose may cause a nasal infection.

-When an infection begins, the lining of the sinuses may become swollen blocking the passage where normal sinus mucus drains.
+When an infection begins, the lining of the sinuses may become swollen, blocking the passage where normal sinus mucus drains.
 This results in a back up of mucus which cannot get out.
-When this mucous remains in the sinus too long it can become infected.
+When this mucus remains in the sinus too long it can become infected.

 Signs of Sinusitis